-11. Earth Sciences and Disability
+15. Earth Sciences and Disability

-Having studied Earth Sciences, you will know that we aim to make our courses accessible to all students as far as possible.
+We aim to make our courses accessible to all students as far as possible.
 You should have received help or advice about any disability that might have a substantial and long-term adverse effect on your ability to follow the course or take the examinations; for instance, dyslexia or colour blindness.